Bella Hadid And The Weeknd Come Face-To-Face Amid His Romance With Selena Gomez

 “Not only did [Bella Hadid] have to strut past her ex, The Weeknd, on the Victoria’s Secret runway, but he then began dating Selena Gomez – announcing said relationship very publicly with a range of intense pap photos – before having to face the same fate when she took to the H&M catwalk in Paris,” Capital FM revealed to readers on March 6.

-Bella Hadid and The Weeknd dated for about 2 years before calling it quits months ago.
-Shortly thereafter, The Weeknd embarked on a whirlwind romance with Selena Gomez and they were seen together in Paris just before The Weeknd’s performance at the H&M show.
+Bella Hadid and The Weeknd dated for about two years before calling it quits months ago.
+Shortly thereafter, The Weeknd embarked on a whirlwind romance with Selena Gomez, and they were seen together in Paris just before The Weeknd’s performance at the H&M show.

-Bella Hadid and The Weeknd’s split was confirmed in November 2016 by a source close to the singer, who claimed he and the model had simply been unable to make time for their relationship.
+Bella Hadid and The Weeknd’s split was confirmed in November of 2016 by a source close to the singer, who claimed he and the model had simply been unable to make time for their relationship.

 “They still have a great deal of love and respect for each other and will remain friends, but it has been too hard to coordinate their schedules with him finishing and promoting his upcoming album,” the source revealed to Us Weekly.
 “They really tried to make it work.”

 Although The Weeknd couldn’t make his relationship with Bella Hadid stick, he and Gomez appeared to be doing quite well as they attempt to balance their new romance with his ongoing tour in Europe.
-As fans may have seen, Gomez attended at least a couple of The Weeknd’s shows, including a concert in Paris, in recent weeks, but when it comes to his future shows, she will likely not be present as she returned to The States days ago.
+As fans may have seen, Gomez attended at least a couple of The Weeknd’s shows, including a concert in Paris, in recent weeks.
+However, when it comes to his future shows, she will likely not be present as she returned to The States days ago.

 Following the debut of The Weeknd’s new romance, Bella Hadid shared a number of cryptic posts on social media, including an image of her giving her middle finger to the camera.
 It was then alleged that the model was convinced that Gomez was using her former boyfriend for publicity — and that she reportedly reached out to The Weeknd to warm him about Gomez’s potential plans for their relationship.